 Retirement plan consulting services are used by companies to help oversee retirement savings options for employees.
-A retirement plan consultant can offer guidance on a variety of issues, from choosing which plan to implement to ensuring the plan meets tax and regulatory guidelines.
+A retirement plan consultant can offer guidance on a variety of issues, from choosing which plan to implement to ensure the plan meets tax and regulatory guidelines.
 Consulting services for retirement plans can be offered by individual financial professionals or by a consulting firm.
-If you participate in a 401(k) or similar plan at your job, a retirement plan consultant may play a part in how that plan is administered.
-A retirement calculator can tell you how much you will need to retire and an estimate of how close to that target you will come given your current savings and investment practices.
+If you’re contributing in an employer-sponsored plan then you may want to work with a financial advisor to make sure you’re maximizing the benefits you could be receiving.

 Implementing a retirement plan for employees can sometimes be a complicated process, as there are various rules and guidelines companies need to follow.
 For example, if a company wants to offer its workers access to a qualified retirement plan, they’ll need to make sure that plan follows guidelines set by the Employment Retirement Income and Security Act (ERISA).